Sferal/Hello-world/README.md

 first respository
 Hi Friends!

 Ivan is here.
-I like Javascript and I want to become a Senior Javascript!
+I like Javascript and want to become a Senior Javascript!